-- The difference between the carrying amount of a loan and the present value of the estimated future cash flows discounted at the contractual rate of interest (original effective interest rate). - · The carrying value of the loan is the outstanding exposure on the date of the assessment/default - The future cash flows must be estimated, and take the collateral, if any, into account. - The contractual rate of interest should exclude any penalty rates but, including the base rate plus the client specific margin on the facility - Total IFRS provision comprises the specific loss and Time Value of Money Loss
+- the difference between the carrying amount of a loan and the present value of the estimated future cash flows discounted at the contractual rate of interest (original effective interest rate). - · The carrying value of the loan is the outstanding exposure on the date of the assessment/default. - The future cash flows must be estimated, and take the collateral, if any, into account. - · The contractual rate of interest should exclude any penalty rates but, including the base rate plus the client specific margin on the facility - Total IFRS provision comprises the specific loss and Time Value of Money loss.

-Provision for Performing Loans - GDP
+Provision for Performing Loans - General Debt Provision (GDP)

-General debt provision is based on International Financial Reporting Standards 9 Financial instruments (IFRS 9).
+General debt provision is based on International Financial Reporting Standard 9 (IFRS 9).
 The IFRS 9 establishes principles for the financial reporting of financial instruments and sets out the requirements for recognising and measuring financial assets, financial liabilities and some contracts to buy or sell non-financial items.